-Eligible taxpayers are able to deduct up to 20 percent of certain business income from qualified domestic businesses, as well as certain dividends.
-To qualify for the deduction business income must not exceed a certain dollar amount.
-In 2022, these threshold amounts are $170,050 for single and head of household filers and $340,100 for married taxpayers filing joint returns.
+Eligible taxpayers can deduct up to 20 percent of certain business income from qualified domestic businesses and certain dividends.
+To qualify for the deduction, business income must not exceed a certain dollar amount.
+In 2023, these threshold amounts are $182,100 for single and head-of-household filers and $364,200 for married taxpayers filing joint returns.

 Research & Development Tax Credit